List of tallest buildings in Miami: FAA height limits

+Cityscape

+Map of tallest buildings

+This map shows the location of skyscrapers taller than 492 feet (150 m) in Miami.
+Each marker is colored by the decade of the skyscraper's completion.

 Tallest buildings

-This lists ranks the tallest buildings in Miami that stand at least 400 ft (122 m) tall, based on standard height measurement.
+This lists ranks the tallest buildings in Miami that stand at least 492 ft (150 m) tall as of September 2025, based on standard height measurement.
 This includes spires and architectural details but does not include antenna masts.
-An equals sign (=) following a rank indicates the same height between two or more buildings.
-The "Year" column indicates the year in which a building was completed or topped out.
 Where applicable, floor counts are given by the observed measurements, as reported floor counts may include many skipped floors, not limited to floor 13.

-Summary
+Due to strict zoning in the City of Miami and the FAA approval needed for each building, none of the tallest buildings in Miami have a defined spire.

-Tallest buildings in each neighborhood
+Tallest buildings by neighborhood

 This lists the tallest building in each neighborhood, district, or sub-district of Miami.
 Note that all buildings over 400 ft are within the Greater Downtown area between the Julia Tuttle Causeway and Rickenbacker Causeway, east of Interstate 95.
 The "Year" column indicates the year in which a building was completed or topped-out for still under construction or stalled buildings.
+A dash "–" indicates a building's exact height is unknown.

-Tallest under construction or approved
+Tallest under construction or proposed

-All of the planned high-rise buildings that were not constructed by the 2008 financial crisis were either put on hold or cancelled altogether until 2011 as the market was becoming stable once again.